Chapter 6: The Stranger

-"You spelled ‘weird’ wrong," the larger soldier grumbled.
-He glanced at Caboose as the deep-blue chupadore emerged from the base with a backpack strapped to his tall frame, the bell around his neck jingling softly with each bouncy step.
+"You spelled ‘weird’ wrong," Church grumbled.
+He glanced at Caboose as the childish chupadore emerged from the base with a backpack strapped to his tall frame, the bell around his neck jingling softly with each bouncy step.
 "Did you go to the bathroom, Caboose?
 I don’t want to stop five minutes after we leave…"

 "Of course I went in there, I had to get my bath frog," Caboose responded matter-of-factly.
 "I thought you said we were going on our adventure in the morning!
 Why are we leaving when the sun is going down and not up?"

-Church gave a tired sigh as Tucker smirked, visibly enjoying the strain caused by the childish soldier’s rambling.
+Church gave a tired sigh as Tucker smirked, visibly enjoying the mental strain on Church's features.
 "No, I mean…did you…you know what, never mind.
 Tucker would love to show you how to take a piss in the woods, anyway."

 "Whoa, not funny, dude.
-I will kick your ass if you try and push any of that on me," the turquoise chupa warned.
+I will kick your ass if you try and push any of that on me," Tucker warned.
 "Caboose, you gotta promise to be a goddamn adult on this trip, because we sure as shit ain’t got time for babysitting."

 "Babysitting is for babies, and I am no baby!"
 Caboose exclaimed.
 "Who is going to water the snack bushes while we are gone?"

-"I’m sure those stupid wolf-dog-guys would be happy to," Tucker muttered.
+"I’m sure those stupid wolf-dog-things would be happy to," Tucker muttered.
 "Gay guys are supposed to be really good at gardening.
 Especially uphill."